 The number of authorized but unissued shares of Class A Common Stock as of the date of this Prospectus, net of shares reserved for issuance upon exercise of options and conversion of outstanding shares of Class B Common Stock, is approximately 5.2 million.
-Upon consummation of the Stock Offering, the Company will be required to issue approximately 7.0 million shares of Class A Common of Class A Common Stock in addition to the 5.2 million currently available, certain holders of options to acquire an aggregate of approximately 1.8 million shares of Class A Common Stock have agreed not to exercise those options until such time as the Company's shareholders have approved an increase in the amount of authorized but unissued Class A Common Stock.
+Upon consummation of the Stock Offering, the Company will be required to issue approximately 7.0 million shares of Class A Common

+Stock.
+In order to make available for issuance an additional 1.8 million shares of Class A Common Stock in addition to the 5.2 million currently available, certain holders of options to acquire an aggregate of approximately 1.8 million shares of Class A Common Stock have agreed not to exercise those options until such time as the Company's shareholders have approved an increase in the amount of authorized but unissued Class A Common Stock.
 The foregoing agreements require the Company to use its best efforts to obtain shareholder approval to increase its authorized Class A Common Stock as promptly as practicable, but not before its next annual meeting.